21Kenobi/MovieData/README.md

   - Which genre generates the highest box office revenue?

     ![1](https://github.com/user-attachments/assets/784ea593-5093-47a9-81a3-928f6bf0bad1)

+    The Action genre generates the highest box office revenue.

   - How has the box office revenue changed throughout the year?

     ![2](https://github.com/user-attachments/assets/cccf7522-9397-484b-8826-8f59377415a2)

+    Box office revenue peaks in the summer (June-August) and during the holiday season (November-December) due to major releases.
+It dips in January and September when fewer big movies are released.

   - Which movie has the highest ROI (return on investment)?